 3.If I am late, do you charge additional fees?
 Yes.
 If you are late for intake at 7:15 am, you *may* be allowed to pay a $20 late-arrival fee OR your pet's surgery may have to be rescheduled, depending on the surgery schedule for the day and your arrival time.
 If you are late for discharge at 4:00 pm, you will be charged a $20 late-discharge fee.
 If you miss discharge and do not arrive before we close, you will be charged the $20 late fee as well as a $20 overnight boarding fee.

 Please try hard to be on time - our schedule is very tight and is impacted heavily by tardy clients.

 Cash, MasterCard, Visa and Discover credit cards and debit cards.
 We do not accept checks or American Express at this time.

-No. Payment is required in full at the time of patient intake.
+No. Payment is required in full at the time of patient discharge.

 6.At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done any time from 12 weeks on as long as your pet weighs at least 3 pounds.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Rabies and distemper vaccinations are included in the surgery fee, but we always recommend full vaccination by your regular vet prior to your surgery appointment to be sure your pet doesn't catch anything while here.
 Also, a pre-anesthetic blood screen by your regular vet is recommended prior to undergoing anesthesia and surgery.
 Animals over 7 years old are required to have bloodwork performed prior to surgery.
 A heartworm test is required for dogs over 7 years old.

 7.Will my pet have stitches?
 If so, how long do the sutures stay in after my pet's surgery?